Business & Tourism | Semester programme

 Welcome to study a semester in one of the world’s most beautiful tourist destinations in Norway- hence the famous Sognefjord area.

-As a student you may choose to have your practical placement in hotels, destination management organization (dmo), museums or attractions, guide – and activity companies or transportation companies.
+Its also possible to have your practical placement in destination management organizations (dmo), museums or attractions, guide – and activity companies or transportation companies.

 Consumer Behaviour in Tourism